Canadian Annuity Rates

 Decide to purchase a life annuity, and you will not have to worry about this source of income for the rest of your life.
 A life annuity provides a no maintenance, unbreakable income stream that guarantees the annuity income you have purchased will be paid to you for the rest of your life.
 There is no investment risk and nothing to oversee.
 Once a life annuity is issued in your name, you can count on the payments not changing in amount or frequency for the rest of your life.
 Economic conditions or investment returns may change, but the payments from your annuity are guaranteed to remain the same for the rest of your life.
 Throughout the rest of your life you will enjoy the financial security of a guaranteed income you cannot outlive.

 Sorry, only Canadians with their own Social Insurance Number can purchase Canadian life annuities.
-If Canadian citizens are residing outside Canada, there are circumstances where registered retirement funds can be converted into Canadian annuities.
+Canadian citizens residing outside Canada cannot convert either non-registered nor registered retirement funds into Canadian annuities.
 Non-Canadian citizens cannot purchase Canadian annuities in any form.

 Latest Annuity Rates Canada News